maikelpenz/dataflow-automation-infra/README.md

 PREFECT_AGENT_TOKEN: <from step 2 above> <br>
 PREFECT_WORKFLOW_REGISTER_TOKEN: <from step 2 above>

+The last thing to do is to enable Github Actions for this forked repository.
+By default it comes disabled to avoid running the actions from the main repository inadvertently.

+- Using a web browser go to your forked repository on Github.
+On the top menu, click on `Actions`
+- Click on the green button `I understand my workflows..`

 #### 5 - Command line tool: Create branches to trigger the deployment pipeline
 With the repository forked and the credentials configured we now need to create a branch to push the infrastructure to _dev_, _test_ and _production_ environments.